Introduction to Sailboat Racing

 Racing a sailboat is a kick.
 It combines the fun of sailing your boat with the raw competition of trying to beat someone else in a similar boat.
 Racing also teaches you boat handling and sail trim in a way that no amount of cruising could—by comparing your speed and handling side-by-side with other boats.

 True, the first time you see a sailboat race, you may think it’s too complicated and chaotic (it can be both).
 But like anything else new, you can grow into it step-by-step.
-This class is designed to let you take a bunch of steps all at once.
+This is designed to let you take a bunch of steps all at once.

 Course Content Includes:

-• Rules: Understanding the Racing Rules of Sailing 2013-2016, including when boats meet, complying with race procedures, and avoiding incidents
+• Rules: Understanding the Racing Rules of Sailing 2025-2028, including when boats meet, complying with race procedures, and avoiding incidents

 • Tactics: Starts, Upwind Tactics, Downwind Tactics, Mark Roundings, Wind Shifts, and Finishes